dasundev/dasun.dev/docs/src/packages/laravel-payhere/models/user-model.md

 # Models: User

-The table schema for the `User` model may vary based on your application's requirements.
-However, Laravel PayHere will utilize your `User` model to retrieve specific data necessary to initiate the checkout process.
+Laravel PayHere uses your `User` model to get the data needed to start the checkout process.

-Therefore, it's essential to implement the `PayHereCustomer` contract within your `User` model, as demonstrated below:
+To use Laravel PayHere with your `User` model, you need to implement the `PayHereCustomer` contract.
+Here’s how you can do this:

 ```php
 use Dasundev\PayHere\Models\Contracts\PayHereCustomer;